PigeonF/containers/README.md

 Different parts of the work fall under different licenses[^license-summary]

-[^license-summary]: &ZeroWidthSpace;
-  The summary is for you to get a rough overview, not to give a comprehensive listing.
+[^license-summary]: The summary is for you to get a rough overview, not to give a comprehensive listing.

 - Source code is dual licensed under `0BSD`.
 - Documentation is licensed under `CC-BY-4.0`.